Sudingphaa: Death

 Disheartened by the British non-acceptance to his request for restoration of his kingdom, Chandrakanta Singha returned to Guwahati.
 He died at his residence in Guwahati in 1839, soon after his return from Calcutta.

 Wives and issues

 Through his Chief Queen Padmavati Kunwari, Chandrakanta had two sons and one daughter, Ghanakanta Singha Juvaraj, Hemakanta Singha Gohain and Devajani Aideo.
-His second wife, Rani Madamvika was the mother of Lambodar Gohain.
+His second wife, Rani Madamvika was the mother of Lambodar Singha Gohain.
 His third wife Nirmilia Kunwari was issueless.
 He also had a number of concubines mostly recruited from Hajo.